a3r0id/lightshot-data-miner/README.md

 --------

-> Change Line 22: # CHANGE TO PATH TO YOUR TESSERACT BINARY `tess.pytesseract.tesseract_cmd = "C:\\Program Files\\Tesseract-OCR\\tesseract.exe"`
+> Change Line 22: # CHANGE YOUR PATH TO YOUR TESSERACT BINARY `tess.pytesseract.tesseract_cmd = "C:\\Program Files\\Tesseract-OCR\\tesseract.exe"`

 > I left some example results of old scans in the repo, I am not aware of any of the content of the images as they are random.